 This Husqvarna mower comes with a 21.5 hp Kawasaki engine capable of a maximum forward speed of 6.5 mph.
 The engine is a V-Twin, 4-cycle design that runs on regular gasoline.
 6.5 mph might not sound like a lot, but it’s plenty of speed for safely mowing a lawn.

 The slightly smaller hp rating on this model does reduce its ability to handle steep grades and cutting tall, tough weeds.
-However, if you are primarily mowing a lawn or field without slopes or harsh cutting conditions, the smaller engine results in better gas mileage and a smoother, quieter ride.
+However the smaller engine results in better gas mileage and a smoother, quieter ride.

 The engine uses a choke for cold starts.
 The choke lever is located on the right-hand fender near the other controls.
-Buyers report that the choke is easy to use and unnecessary to activate if you have already been using the machine.
+Buyers report that the choke is easy to use and you don’t have to activate it every time.
 Some buyers say the engine starts up quickly without the choke, even when it’s cold.

 The Kawasaki engine uses motor oil for lubrication, and it’s vital to check the oil level at every use and replenish the oil reservoir as needed.
 The oil and oil filter also needs to be changed every season or more often, depending on use conditions.

-It’s crucial to read the owner’s manual to understand what maintenance this lawnmower needs and when it needs to be done.
-Doing the proper maintenance on schedule is the best way of keeping lawnmowers and all outdoor tools working at top-efficiency for as long as possible.
+It’s crucial to read the owner’s manual to understand what maintenance this lawnmower needs and when.
+Doing the proper maintenance on schedule is the best way of keeping lawnmowers working at top-efficiency.

 This Husqvarna model uses a hydrostatic transmission requiring no maintenance.
 The system is sealed at the factor and completely hassle-free for the buyer.